dcodegroup/vite-plugin-laravel-translations/README.md

 const i18n = VueI18n.createI18n({
   locale: 'ja', // set locale
-  fallbackLocale: 'en', // set fallback locale LARAVEL_TRANSLATIONS, // set locale messages
+  fallbackLocale: 'en', // set fallback locale
+  messages: LARAVEL_TRANSLATIONS, // set locale messages
   // If you need to specify other options, you can set other options
   // ...
 })